You can use the following API endpoints to interact with files in the Tetra Data Lake.

 Every file is indexed in OpenSearch by using Query DSL, no matter what category the file is.

-The following is the full schema that is indexed by OpenSearch available for more complex queries by using the Search files via Elasticsearch Query Language action.
-To retrieve a file for using it’s data, use the Retrieve a File action:
+The following is the full schema that is indexed by OpenSearch available for more complex queries by using the Search files via Elasticsearch Query Language endpoint.
+To retrieve a file for using it’s data, use the Retrieve a File endpoint:

 - fileId: (uuid) required for all file categories